Marvin Jones Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Jones is averaging 53 receiving yards per game in three career matchups against the Colts, 7.5 more than his receiving yards prop bet over/under for Sunday's game (45.5).
+- In his three matchups against the Colts, Jones' 53 receiving yards average is 6.5 more than his over/under for Sunday's game (46.5).

-- Jones, in three matchups, had a touchdown catch once.
-And he had multiple TDs in that game.
+- In three matchups versus the Colts, Jones has had a TD catch once (including multiple scores in that game).

 - Note: Jones' stats vs. Colts date back to 2016.